 What are the requirements to attend camp?
 Dogs must be at least three months old and have verification of current vaccinations, be flea/tick free and pass our introduction evaluation.
 Dogs must be spayed or neutered if over seven months old.

 Does my pet need to attend daycare before an overnight stay?
 Yes.
-If your dog will be an overnight guest, they will need to attend daycare at least one time to ensure that he/she will be comfortable for their entire stay.
+If your dog will be an overnight guest, they will need to pass the introduction evaluation to ensure that he/she will be comfortable for their entire stay.

 Do I need an appointment for my dog’s first visit?
 Yes.
-On the first visit your dog will go through the evaluation process.
 For the safety of all of our guests, these introductions must be scheduled at a designated time.

 What is the introduction/screening process for new dogs?
 The process begins with a review of the enrollment forms and verification of the required vaccinations.
 Then your dog will be slowly introduced to the group.
 Only when we and the dog are comfortable will group play begin.
 Each dog will be placed into a play group that is best suited to their temperament and size.